marklauter/tdd/notes.md

 So, an integration test evaluates the behavior of, or interactions between, a set of interdependent units.

-A common misconception is that integration tests are always applied to deployed system or application.
+A common misconception is that integration tests are always applied to a deployed system or application.
 See the section on [end-to-end testing](#end-to-end-tests).

 ### End-to-End Tests
 End-to-end generally means "all aspects of" a system, process, or domain context.
 Within the context of software testing, end-to-end refers to the execution of a workflow from start to finish.

 So, an end-to-end test evaluates a system as it performs a particular workflow.
 This includes interactions with external systems such as databases and APIs.

 But don't confuse end-to-end tests with [integration tests](#integration-tests).
 The difference is the scope.
-While an end-to-end test encompasses the entirety of the system and its dependencies, integration tests limit scope to a smaller set of interconnected components.
+While an end-to-end test encompasses the entirety of the system and its dependencies, the scope of integration tests is limited to a smaller set of interconnected components.

 ### Static Code Analysis
-- (hints, warnings, sonar)
-- scan code on merge for best practice conformity, secrets, maintainability.
-- test tool: LINT, Sonar, Roslyn. related: editorconfig
+Static code analysis tools review source code for correctness, best practices, anti-patterns, code smells, and vulnerabilities.
+Advanced analysis was once the domain of dedicated tools like SonarQube.
+Today compilers, like Roslyn, are full-featured static analyzers.
+The first guardian of quality is the compiler or linter.
+A professional does not tolerate hints nor warnings.

+IDEs manage static analysis through the [editorconfig file](https://editorconfig.org/).

 ### Dynamic Analysis
+Dynamic analysis refers to the study of a system under real-world conditions.
+This is achieved through the analysis of logs and metrics.
+Dynamic analysis is closely related to the field of system reliability engineering.

 - purpose identify runtime issues like memory leaks and performance issues.
 - test tool: OWASP ZAP, etc